qcfu-bu/CS655-Project/README.md

 ### How to run

+Following instruction are for running on Ubuntu:
 1. Make sure to use python version >= 3.6.
-Tested on Python 3.8.
-2. Make sure the newest Flask is installed (`pip install Flask`)
+2. Make sure the newest Flask is installed (`pip3 install Flask`)
-3. At root dir, run `source bin/activate && pip install -e .`
+3. At root dir, run `source bin/activate && pip3 install -e .`
 4. On the server
-    1. run `python website/server.py`
+    1. run `python3 website/server.py`
 5. On each worker
-    1. run `python src/worker.py`
+    1. run `python3 src/worker.py`

 ### Updates